barrelstrength/craft-master/README.md

 The default `config/db.php` has been updated to work in concert with `.env` so it's easier to use the recommended Craft `.env` alongside alternative workflows without the need to define some variables multiple times.

 For local development, define your database credentials in the `.env`.
 In other environments, you can choose to use `.env` or a multi-environment application configuration.

-## Setup

-To setup a Craft project using Craft Master in your local environment, pull down the repository and:

-1. Copy `.env.example` => `.env` and your `ENVIRONMENT` and database connection info
-2. Copy `config/local/general.example.php` => `config/local/general.php` and update as desired